OpenSextant/Xponents/solr/README.md

 **Step 4.
 Build Indices**

-The build process can be brittle, so let's educate you and you can make decisions on your own.
-See comments on each option/directive
+The build process can be brittle, so let's get educated so you can make decisions on your own.

 The `build.sh` script is the central brain behind the data assembly.
 Use that script alone to build and manage indices, however if there are problems see the individual steps below to intervene and redo any steps.